INSaFLU/INSaFLU/README.md

 $ python3 manage.py migrate
 ```

-To create a super user, it's is going to be the administrator user account
+To create a super user, it is going to be the administrator user account

 ```
 $ python3 manage.py createsuperuser